Cubs vs. Phillies Player Props Betting Odds

 |1

-Bet on player props for Nico Hoerner, Ian Happ or other Cubs players with DraftKings Sportsbook.
+Bet on player props for Nico Hoerner, Dansby Swanson or other Cubs players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!